Afsanasuma/OpenCart/README.md

-# Project TITLE
+# Project Title
 OpenCart(Frontend)

 # Authors
 Afsana Suma

 # Tech or software
 MS Excel,MS Word

 # project Description
 OpenCart is an open-source e-commerce platform used to build online stores and sell products or services.
 •I was responsible for functional testing, identifying bugs and issues.
 •Documented 20+ issues and resolution project management tool such as jira.